Canceled Apollo missions: Cancellations

-Harrison Schmitt was likely to be the first scientist to the Moon on Apollo 18 or 19, with Don L. Lind the second.
 On January 4, 1970, NASA announced the cancellation of Apollo 20 so that its Saturn V launch rocket could be used to launch the Skylab space station as a "dry workshop" (assembled on the ground), instead of constructing it as a "wet workshop" from a spent S-IVB upper stage of a Saturn IB launch vehicle.
-Also, budget restrictions had limited the Saturn V production to the original 15.
+Also, budget restrictions had limited the Saturn V production to the original 15 that were contracted.
 After NASA Deputy Administrator George M. Low announced that the final three Moon landings were rescheduled for 1973 and 1974, following the three planned Skylab missions, Chief Astronaut Deke Slayton moved Lind to Apollo Applications, stating that "with the cancellation of 20, I could see I just wasn't going to have a flight for him".

 Another lunar landing was lost in April 1970 when Apollo 13 had its in-flight failure, and the Fra Mauro landing site was reassigned to Apollo 14.
 Then on September 2, 1970, NASA announced it was canceling the H4 and J4 missions after more budget cuts.
 Skylab was postponed to 1973, and the final landing schedule became: